Crasader/url-status-monitoring/README.md

--install composer on you machine then run the following commands to install dependencies.
+-install composer on you machine then run the following commands to install dependencies:

 	composer install